Distal combinatorial tools for graphs of bounded twin-width: Abstract cell decomposition for the edge relation in graphs of bounded twin-width

-Now we will show how to define neighborhoods of remaining vertices.
-Every given vertex $u$ satisfies $w \prec u \prec w'$ for some $w, w'$ already defined in previous steps.
-Moreover, there are at most $2c_{2t}$ corners between columns of $w$ and $w'$.
-By analyzing the proof of Lemma \ref{lemma:bounding-number-of-columns} we know that if some vertex $w \prec u' \prec w'$ has exactly the same neighborhood on corners between $w$ and $w'$, then their columns in $M$ are equal, so they have the same neighborhood in whole $A$.
-Therefore, we can define sets of vertices between $w$ and $w'$ in $\preceq$, that have specific values on $2c_{2t}$ corners between $w$ and $w'$ using formulas with $2t+2t+4c_{2t}$ parameters of size bounded by some function of $t$.
-Finally, we obtain the statement of Theorem \ref{theorem:encoding_theorem} with constants $k_t = 4c_{2t} + 4t$, $m_t = 2^{c_{2t} + 1}$, and $\Delta_t$ consists of first-order formulas of ordered graphs with $4c_{2t} + 4t + 1$ parameters, whose length can be bounded by some function of $t$, which can be derived from this proof.
+By now we defined a few singleton sets with a bounded number of formulas such that any of them uses at most $2t$ parameters from $A$.
+Now we will show how to deal with the remaining vertices.
+Every such vertex $u$ satisfies $w \prec u \prec w'$ for some $w, w'$ already defined in previous steps.
+Let us denote $I_{ww'} = \set{u : w \prec u \prec w'}$.
+From the construction we have $|\prof(I_{ww'})| < 4t$.
+Moreover, by Corollary \ref{cor:representative_set} we know that there is a subset $A_{ww'} \subseteq A$ of size at most $|\prof(I_{ww'})| + 1 \le 4t$ such that whenever two vertices $u, u' \in I_{ww'}$ have exactly the same neighborhood on the set $A_{ww'}$, then their columns in $M$ are equal, so they have the same neighborhood in the whole $A$.
+Therefore, we can define sets of vertices between $w$ and $w'$ in $\preceq$, that have specific values on $A_{ww'}$ using formulas with $2t+2t+4t$ parameters and of size bounded by some function of $t$.
+Finally, we obtain the statement of Theorem \ref{theorem:encoding_theorem} with $k = 8t$.
+The set of formulas $\Psi$ that we use is finite, because every $\psi \in \Psi$ has its size bounded by a function of $t$ only. \end{proof}